-(b) (i) LIBOR deposits for periods of one month are not readily available in the London Interbank Offered Rate Market, (ii) by reason of circumstances affecting such market or other economic conditions, adequate and reasonable methods do not exist for ascertaining the rate of interest applicable to such deposits, or (iii) the LIBOR Rate as determined by Lender will not adequately and fairly reflect the cost to Lender of making or maintaining advances under this Note bearing interest with reference to the LIBOR Rate (including inaccurate or inadequate reflection of actual costs resulting from the calculation of rates by reporting sources), then, in any of such events: (A) Lender's obligations in respect of the LIBOR Rate index pricing as set forth in this Note shall be terminated forthwith, and (D) amounts outstanding hereunder shall, on and after such date, bear interest at a rate per annum equal to: (1) 4.50% plus (2) the floating rate of interest established from time to time by Fifth Third Bank at its principal office as its "Prime Rate", whether or not Fifth Third Bank shall at times lend to borrowers at lower rates of interest or, if there is no such Prime Rate, then such other rate as may be substituted by Fifth Third Bank for such Prime Rate.
+(b) (i) LIBOR deposits for periods of one month are not readily available in the London Interbank Offered Rate Market, (ii) by reason of circumstances affecting such market or other economic conditions, adequate and reasonable methods do not exist for ascertaining the rate of interest applicable to such deposits, or (iii) the LIBOR Rate as determined by Lender will not adequately and fairly reflect the cost to Lender of making or maintaining advances under this Note bearing interest with reference to the LIBOR Rate (including inaccurate or inadequate reflection of actual costs resulting from the calculation of rates by reporting sources), then, in any of such events: (A) Lender's obligations in respect of the LIBOR Rate shall terminate forthwith, (B) the LIBOR Rate with respect to Lender shall forthwith cease to be in effect, (C) Borrowers' right to utilize LIBOR Rate index pricing as set forth in this Note shall be terminated forthwith, and (D) amounts outstanding hereunder shall, on and after such date, bear interest at a rate per annum equal to: (1) 4.50% plus (2) the floating rate of interest established from time to time by Fifth Third Bank at its principal office as its "Prime Rate", whether or not Fifth Third Bank for such Prime Rate.
 Each determination by Lender of the Prime Rate shall be binding and conclusive in the absence of manifest error.
 In the event of a change in the Prime Rate, the interest rate accruing hereunder based upon the Prime Rate shall be changed immediately with such change to be based upon such new Prime Rate.